Let’s face it, we know the need for EDI integration isn’t going away anytime soon.

 Some even require EDI OCR (optical character recognition) abilities.

-BIG TIP: Building and maintaining B2B data integrations is extremely complex and involves vendors and resources outside of your control
+BIG TIP: Building and maintaining B2B integration for data is extremely complex and involves vendors and resources outside of your control

 So your EDI integration strategy must be well planned.